dbeecham/ctrlp-commandpalette.vim/README.md

 initialized (when spawning for the first time).
 * The keys (the searchable
 strings) must be unique.
-* You can alter the commandPalette at any time.
+* You can alter the commandPalette Dictionary at any time.
 * CtrlP-CommandPalette will not overwrite any entries in the dictionary, so to overwrite built-in behaviour, simply create an entry with the same key as the one you wish to overwrite.